AshleyRayMaceli/crowd-source-reviews-ember/README.md

 ## Description

 A web app made with Ember 2 that simulates a crow source review site.
 Uses Google Firebase to store data for hikes and ratings.
 Hikes and ratings have a one-to-many relationship respectively.
 Hikes are sorted into different routes/components based on location through the use of Firebase queries.
 Ratings may be added to a hike detail page with star ratings.
+Star ratings are calculated to an average rating that is displayed for each hike.
 Users may add hikes to their favorites page.

 ## Known Bugs